WTAB

-WTAB (1370 AM) is an American AM radio station broadcasting a Full service format, comprising news, sports, local information and country music Monday through Saturday and Gospel programming Sundays.
-Licensed to Tabor City, North Carolina, it serves the area, which also includes Tabor City's "twin city", Loris, South Carolina.
-The station is currently owned by WTAB Media Inc., and is run by the father and son team of Jack "The Colonel" Miller and Richard "Fluff" Miller.
-Jack hosts the popular "Swap Shop" show while Richard hosts both mornings and afternoons.
-Other station employees included Bobby Pait, station engineer Lloyd Gore, who has been with WTAB since 1969 and doubles as a fill-in and weekend host and Rodney Inman, who hosts the Sunday morning Gospel show and owns a motorcycle shop in Tabor City.
+WTAB (1370 AM) was a radio station that broadcast a full service format, comprising news, sports, local information and country music Monday through Saturday and gospel programming Sundays.
+Licensed to Tabor City, North Carolina, it served the area that included Tabor City's "twin city", Loris, South Carolina.
+The station was owned by Marty Eric Sellers' WTAB Media Inc., and was run by the father and son team of Jack "The Colonel" Miller and Richard "Fluff" Miller.
+WTAB operated from 1954 to 2025.

 History

 WTAB signed on on July 1, 1954.
-On September 1, 1965 it gained a sister F.M. station with the addition of WTAB-FM/104.9 (later WKSM & now WYNA).
+On September 1, 1965, it gained a sister FM station with the addition of WTAB-FM 104.9 (later WKSM and now WYNA).